 (b) referred to in an agreement or arrangement made under a provision of an Act of a jurisdiction other than this jurisdiction corresponding to section 22.

-[Section 23 amended by No. 8 of 2009 s.
+[Section 23 amended: No. 8 of 2009 s.
 19(4).]

 23A.
 Consultation with Gene Technology Regulator